-It may seem somewhat inefficient to create multiple mutual funds, but the idea of a mutual fund family is really sound.
+It may seem somewhat inefficient to create multiple mutual funds, but mutual fund families are very effective.
 For example, if a fund manager were to sit in a room all day and value companies, running multiple mutual funds wouldn't take much more effort than running a single mutual fund because their buy and sell decisions could be based on the type of stock or other security they're examining.

 Imagine this same manager runs four different mutual funds for a major mutual fund family.
 These are:

 - The Vice Fund (alcohol, tobacco, gambling, and defense stocks)